GMSA: Enhancing Context Compression via Group Merging and Layer Semantic Alignment: Experiments

 \subsection{Ablation Study}

-\textbf{For RQ3, to investigate the impact of each component in GMSA, we conduct the following four ablation experiments (see Table~\ref{tab:ablation})}: (1) Ours w/o Autoencoder Training refers to performing knowledge extraction fine-tuning on GMSA directly without knowledge memory training.
-(2) Ours w/o Knowledge Extraction Fine-tuning means only performing Autoencoder-Training on GMSA.
-(3) Ours w/o Group Merging indicates that we replace group merging with appending meaningless learnable tokens when generating summary vectors.
-(4) Ours w/o Layer Semantic Alignment means we do not use the Layer Semantic Alignment module and directly employ summary vectors as soft tokens.
-(5) Ours w/ Qwen2.5-7B-Instruct refers to replacing the decoder with Qwen2.5-7B-Instruct.
+For RQ3, to investigate the impact of each component in GMSA, we conduct the following four ablation experiments (see Table~\ref{tab:ablation}): (1) Ours \textit{w/o} AE Training refers to directly perform fine-tuning on GMSA without AutoEncoding (AE) training; (2) Ours \textit{w/o} Group Merging indicates that we replace group merging with appending learnable tokens when generating summary vectors; (3) Ours \textit{w/o} LSA means we do not use the Layer Semantic Alignment (LSA) module, but instead directly pass the summary vectors through an MultiLayer Perceptron (MLP) to obtain the summary vectors; (4) Ours \textit{w/} Rand.~init.~LSA denotes that the LSA module is randomly initialized instead of inheriting the pre-trained weights from the decoder.

-\textbf{In summary, the removal of any single component leads to a significant drop in performance, which fully demonstrates the necessity and effectiveness of each component.} Removing Autoencoder Training makes it difficult for GMSA to generate summary vectors that encompass complete semantics, while eliminating Knowledge Extraction Fine-tuning causes GMSA to lose its ability to extract knowledge in downstream tasks, both of which would deteriorate performance.
-Replacing Group Merging with appending learnable tokens would increase the difficulty of learning, and discarding the Layer Semantic Alignment module would result in misalignment between the high-level semantic information represented by summary vectors and the low-level semantic space of the decoder's input.
-When the encoder and decoder are different, GMSA can still maintain high performance, which fully demonstrates its robustness and generalization ability.
+In summary, removing any single component leads to a significant performance drop, fully demonstrating the necessity and effectiveness of each component.
+Removing autoencoder pretraining makes it difficult for GMSA to generate summary vectors that capture complete semantics; replacing Group Merging with learnable appended tokens increases the model's learning difficulty; discarding the Layer Semantic Alignment (LSA) module results in misalignment between the high-level semantic information represented by the summary vectors and the low-level semantic space of the decoder’s input; and randomly initializing LSA fundamentally prevents it from inheriting the decoder’s initial input semantic space, thereby introducing a substantial semantic gap that is difficult to bridge even through training.
+Further evidence is provided in Appendix~\ref{sec:loss_compara}: under all ablation settings, loss convergence is significantly worse than that of the Default setting, both during the autoencoder pretraining phase and the fine-tuning phase.